VISITATIONS

 Editorial Approach

-Close Contact maintains a neutral editorial tone throughout.
+Visitations maintains a neutral editorial tone throughout.
 Reports are presented as reports.
 The archive does not claim that any encounter proves the existence of extraterrestrial life, nor does it dismiss any report as fabrication.
 The purpose is documentation, not adjudication.

 Cases are not ranked or rated beyond noting their investigation status (uninvestigated, investigated, explained, debunked) and the quality of their sourcing.
 Where a case has been credibly debunked or explained, that information appears in the case record alongside the original report — it is noted, not hidden.